10 Most Obscure Facts About Venice

 Venice – By NASA [Public domain], via Wikimedia Commons

 Although we tend to describe Venice as an island by itself for ease of reference, it is actually part of a collection of small islands or archipelago.
 This is made up of 17 mini islands which sit in the waters of the Venetian Lagoon.
 This lagoon is famous for being really shallow – it only ever drops to 21 metres which is tiny in naval terms.
 Some of the islands are even man-made – Sacca Fisola for example was created in the 1960’s.
-The islands are mostly connected via a network of bridges which allow people to travel across the whole of the Venetian archipelago although you may need a boat to travel between some.
+The islands are mostly connected via a network of bridges.
+Those bridges allow people to travel across the whole of the Venetian archipelago.
+Although, you may need a boat to travel between some.

 09 – It Has Balkan Origins